hciudad/guides/organization.md

 ## <a name='app'>Application Layers</a>
-This layer is for all the work that needs to happen that isn't business specific. very framework specific, and is generally the gateway towards interacting with the domain.
+This layer is for all the work that needs to happen that isn't really business specific.
+It can ask the domain to answer questions and do jobs, but it should not be doing business-specific jobs on its own.
+This is the realm of whatever framework/orm/etc you've chosen and any other classes you need to deal with infrastructure.

 ### <a name='appvalidation'>Application Validation (classes/validation)</a>

   - **Validating API input**: If at all possible, all forms of api input validation should happen in these classes.
+Examples: rules that require an input parameter to be a number, or to be among a list of options (though that list may be defined by the domain), the rule is specified in the validation classes.

 ### <a name='appcontroller'>Application Controllers (classes/controller/v2)</a>
   - **Possible API input Validation**: Perhaps an api input can only be confirmed once a model is retrieved or other work has been done.
 It's only this sort of validation th at is allowed in a controller, rather than in [classes/validation](#kohvalidation).